+G. Other than the AQL lax incentives, list all additional incentives available in the district.

-List all incentives available within the district that are offered by state, county, or local government, by business groups, or through designations that overlap the A&E District.
+rict that are offered by state, county, or local gh designations that overlap the A&E District

-- H. Communication tools
+Н. Communication tool S

-- Check all that apply
+Check all that apply

-- Facebook
+□ Facebook

-- 🗆 Twitter
+☐ Twitter

-- U Website
+☐ Website

-- Media page
+☐ Media page

-- \Box On-line events calendar
+☐ On-line eve nts calendar

-- □ Artist registry

-- \Box Other specify:
+☐ Artist regist = -

+□ Other - spe ecify:

 A.9 District Funding

-REPORT FUNDING APPLIED FOR OR RECEIVED FOR DISTRICT PROJECTS OR OPERATIONS ONLY
+REPOR RT FUNDING APPLIED I FOR OR RECEIVED FO R DISTRICT PROJECTS OR OPERATIONS ONLY

-A. Federal/National Funding
+A. Federal/National Fur nding

-Agency or Funder Type of Funding Award/Grant Amount (enter \$0 if funding was applied for but not received) \$ B. MSAC Funding MSAC Program Type of Funding Award/Grant Amount (enter \$0 if funding was applied for but not received) \$
+Agenc y or Funder Type of Funding Award/Grant Amount (enter \$0 if funding was applied for but not received) \$

+was applied for but not received) \$

+B. MSAC Funding

+MSAC Program Type of Funding Award/Grant Amount (enter \$0 if funding was applied for but not received) \$